Jimmy Buffett Studio Albums – Top Ten

 Today, I am starting my top ten blog with a top ten list of my favorite singer/songwriter, Jimmy Buffett.
 This top ten list will mostly reflect my own preferences, but I will also take into account the commercial success of each album.
-This list is also limited to just studio albums, so no live or compilation albums are listed here.
+This list is also limited to just studio albums, so I’ve not listed any live or compilation albums here.

 10. A White Sport Coat and A Pink Crustacean

 A White Sport Coat and A Pink Crustacean was Jimmy Buffett’s first major release to chart on the Billboard Top Country Albums Chart.
 It was the first album with the Coral Reefers credited as his backing band.
 Additionally, it was also the first album of Buffett’s Key West phase.
 With a sound that was distinct from most contemporary country albums, it spawned the gulf and western genre.
 Thanks to classic fan favorite tracks like “He Went to Paris” and “Grapefruit—Juicy Fruit” and the popular novelty song “Why Don’t We Get Drunk (and Screw)”, A White Sport Coat and A Pink Crustacean is an enjoyable discovery for anyone that hasn’t experienced early Jimmy Buffett.

 9. Living and Dying in 3/4 Time

 Released less than a year after A White Sport Coat and A Pink Crustacean, Living and Dying in 3/4 Time continued Buffett’s Key West phase.
 It was the first of many of his albums to land on the Billboard Top 200.
-Living and Dying in 3/4 Time owes much of it’s success to the timeless classic “Come Monday”.
-Its success on the Hot Country Songs, Hot 100, Hot Adult Contemporary Tracks charts exposed Buffett to a much wider audience.
+Living and Dying in 3/4 Time owes much of its success to the timeless classic “Come Monday”.
+Its success on the Hot Country Songs, Hot 100, Hot Adult Contemporary Tracks charts exposed Buffett to a wider audience.

 8. Last Mango in Paris